YuxiaWu/YuxiaWu.github.io/_pages/about.md

 - **Human-in-the-loop**: Active learning
 - **Graph data mining**: LLM for graphs; Graph learning in AI for Science

-<span style="color:red">I am on the job market for academic positions: Postdoc / Assistant Professor.
-Feel free to reach out if you have any opportunities.</span>

 # 🔥 News